Rappel for Her 2019

 > HOW MUCH DO I HAVE TO RAISE OR GIVE TO PARTICIPATE IN THE RAPPEL?

 In order to rappel, each participant must fundraise or donate at least $1,000.
-If by the day of the event you have not reached the minimum and would still like to rappel, you will have the option to fill out a credit card guarantee form at the main event to extend your fundraising timeline to 30 days post-event.
-If the fundraising minimum has still not been reached by October 15, 2018, then the remaining balance will be charged to your credit card.
+If by the day of the event you have not reached the minimum and would still like to rappel, you will have the option to fill out a credit card guarantee form at the main event to extend your fundraising timeline to 2 weeks post-event.
+If the fundraising minimum of $1,000 has still not been reached by August 19th, 2019, then the remaining balance will be charged to your credit card.
 All funds raised in this campaign are non-refundable and will be donated directly to Girls Inc. of the Pacific Northwest.

 Once registered, fundraising rappellers will receive a welcome packet with helpful tips, tricks, and ideas that will help you reach (and exceed!) your $1,000 fundraising goal.
 Fundraising rappellers will also receive helpful email reminders and highlighted ideas through the fundraising period from Girls Inc. staff.
 We want you to succeed - please don't hesitate to reach out to Sarah (email@example.com) for support!

 > CAN I RAPPEL AT THE SAME TIME AS MY FRIEND OR TEAM MEMBER?